 Amounderness – is the old name for this patch of Lancashire, the ‘Hundred of Amounderness’, first recorded in the 13th century and possibly even older than that.
 The main A585 road into the Cleveleys/Fleetwood end of the the coast takes its name from here.

 Anchorsholme – is the very last stop in the north of Blackpool, just as you approach Cleveleys.
 There’s a new sea wall here and the huge Anchorsholme Park.
 Past Lidl and the petrol station there’s one of the Fylde Coasts many local shopping areas, at Anchorsholme Lane East.

 Ansdell – the small town which you’ll find slightly inland, between St Annes and Lytham.

 Big, Bright and Bold, Blackpool is by far and away the best known place here on the Fylde Coast.
 Slap bang between the two rivers which define our little peninsula of land, Blackpool is the nation’s favourite seaside resort.

-We love it so much that we’ve created a full website dedicated to the place!
-Head over to the homepage of Live Blackpool and explore from there.
+We love it so much that we’ve created a full website dedicated to the place.
+Head over to the homepage of our Live Blackpool site and explore from there.

 Bispham – probably the highest bit of coastline that you’ll find on the Fylde Coast!
 The promenade rises steeply here at what’s known as ‘the Cliffs’.
 Not quite a cliff, but it certainly makes for an amazing view!
 Blackpool north shore is also where you’ll find the tableaux illuminations.